martinlindhe/gohash/README.md

 # TODO

+XXX 0: use Calculator in hasher and dict, drop most of algos.go

 * XXX 1: in dict mode it makes sense to try reverse of each input line

-* XXX 2: make a hash cli tool using all this: work on stdin or files

 # TODO findhash: